jfj12/Candida-Albicans-RNA-seq-Project/README.md

 # _Candida albicans_ RNA-seq Project
 ## Abstract
-sentence about the significance of c albicans

-_Candida albicans_ (_C. albicans_)

-sentence about thiamine's importance in c albicans and the knowledge gap

-type here

-The primary goal of this project is to investigate differential gene expression and function of _Candida albicans_ in the presence and absence of thiamine.
-In other words, what pathways in _C. albicans_ are affected or regulated by the presence or absence of thiamine?
-RNA sequencing (RNA-seq) data will be used to determine gene transcription under thiamine-rich and poor environments.

-sentence about methods

-type here

-sentence about results

-type here

-biological significance

-type here

-further applications

-type here
+_Candida albicans_ (_C. albicans_) is an opportunistic fungal species present in the human microbiome that can lead to potentially life-threatening organ pathogenesis.
+While virulence, characterized by hyphae formation, has been shown to increase with vitamin deficiency the cellular mechanisms contributing to virulence, namely hyphae formation, are largely uncertain [1,2].
+This project aims to discover the link between the genetic contributions related to hyphal formation and vitamin metabolism.
+Biological replicates of _C. albicans_ were grown in the presence and absence of thiamine, a precursor to vitamin B1.
+RNA was extracted, purified, and enriched for mRNA.
+Polyadenylated mRNA sequences were fragmented with adapter ligation and amplification to construct cDNA libraries for sequencing.
+From next-generation sequencing, the library of single-end and paired-end sequences was quality-controlled before being mapped to the reference genome.
+Differential expression and gene ontology analysis in the absence of thiamine yielded 13 significantly overexpressed genes relating to amino acid and vitamin metabolism and transport.
+Sequence and bioinformatic results suggest thiamine metabolism plays a role in virulence through hyphae formation.